w3f/w3f-education/docs/Rust/section2/data-types.md

 ## What is happening here?

-We define an array a fixed-length list of values of the same type stored on the stack.
+We define an array as a fixed-length list of values of the same type stored on the stack.
 We can successfully access and print the items in this list; however, the compiler prevents any out-of-bounds access.
 It also prevents any additional items from being appended, as the array has a fixed length in memory.

 Next, we create an array of *tuples*, which would look like: